David E. Jeremiah: Awards and decorations

-He also received the University of Oregon Pioneer Award for Distinguished Graduates.

 Organizational affiliations

 Jeremiah was Chairman of the Board of Directors of Wackenhut Services, Inc. and served on the Boards of Directors for Geobiotics, LLC, Todd Shipyards Corporation, ManTech International Corporation and the Board of Trustees for MITRE Corporation and In-Q-Tel and advisory boards for Northrop Grumman Corporation and the Jewish Institute for National Security Affairs.

 In addition to his corporate responsibilities, Jeremiah served as a member of the President's Foreign Intelligence Advisory Board, the George Bush Presidential Library Advisory Council and a National Reconnaissance Office Advisory Panel.

-Education

-Jeremiah earned a bachelor's degree in Business Administration from the University of Oregon and a master's degree in Financial Management from George Washington University.
-He completed the Program for Management Development at Harvard Business School.

 Death

-Jeremiah died on October 7, 2013 at the Walter Reed National Military Medical Center in Bethesda, aged 79.
+Jeremiah died on October 7, 2013, at the Walter Reed National Military Medical Center in Bethesda, aged 79.
 He was buried at Arlington National Cemetery.